FrankWhoee/GeneticAlgorithmToFindAPhrase/README.md

 4. Navigate to the folder that contains GeneticAlgo.jar using `cd`
 5. Type `java -jar GeneticAlgo.jar`
 6. A UI should pop up.
 Modify the settings if you want, then click "Run".
 The default settings are recommended.
+7. If you want to use capital letters, numbers, or symbols, you should click "Benchmark" to see where your computer is at to get a better performance projection.
-7. After the program finishes running, it should display `PROGRESS:[✓] [100% ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇]`
+8. After the program finishes running, it should display `PROGRESS:[✓] [100% ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇]`
-8. It should also display `Program ended.`
+9. It should also display `Program ended.`

 **For Developers**
 1. Click "Clone or Download"